 A US Company Navigating FTP and GDPR

 In fact, working for a company with its headquarters in California and clients all over the world makes awareness of all regulations important.
-Providing FTP and file transfer services online means providing a secure means of storing and sharing files regardless of the content or the sender’s country of origin.
+Providing FTP and file transfer services online means providing a secure means of storing and sharing files regardless of the sender’s country of origin.

 Another consideration is the significant fines introduced by the GDPR for non-compliance.
 The lower-level penalties for non-compliance can include fines up to €10 million, or 2% of the worldwide annual revenue of the previous financial year, whichever is higher.
 Looming monetary penalties can create fear, especially in small to medium-sized businesses.
 In the US, wrapping your head around what a €10 million fine will actually cost you adds to the headache of GDPR.

 As long as you are mindful of data security, transparent with how you collect and use personal data, and report any breach of data within 72 hours, the rest of the EU GDPR will start making more sense.

 GDPR enforcement went into effect on May 25th, 2018.
 Companies all over the world have been trying to navigate this EU regulation and figure out how to be compliant with the new law.

 First, you have to understand what Personal Data is.

 Personal data is any piece of information that can identify an individual.
 The obvious ones are name, birthday, physical address, email address.
 However, personal data also includes information that can indirectly identify an individual.
 Examples would be physical, cultural, or psychological information, even IP address or online handle.

 1. The right to access.